awslabs/duvet/design/witness/dogfood.md

 ## Staging: the unsliced proof-only residual {#staging}

-Measured 2026-08-02 (post gate1 closure, fresh SST logs, unsliced `duvet query -c coverage`): **0 failed correlations, 0 tests with no implementation, 32 successful correlations, 75 unwitnessed.**
+Measured 2026-08-02 (post gate1 closure and the meta-obligation flips, fresh SST logs, unsliced `duvet query -c coverage`):
+**0 failed correlations, 0 tests with no implementation, 32 successful correlations, 83 unwitnessed.**

-Every one of the 75 unwitnessed test annotations resolves to a runtime `#[test]`/`#[tokio::test]` construct (audited: no comment, attribute, or declaration targets remain).
-They are the LCOV-pending set — unwitnessed in a proof-only run by design (Decision 8) — and they are Gate 3's exit criterion: when the LCOV producer lands, this table must go to zero.
+Of the 83 unwitnessed test annotations, 75 resolve to a runtime `#[test]`/`#[tokio::test]` construct (audited: no comment, attribute, or declaration targets remain).
+They are the LCOV-pending set — unwitnessed in a proof-only run by design (Decision 8) — and they are Gate 3's exit criterion: when the LCOV producer lands, the runtime rows of this table must go to zero.

+The remaining 8 live in `.github/workflows/ci.yml`: test sides of the repo/CI meta-obligations ("MUST be proven with Verus" ×3, "proof files MUST carry annotations" ×2 — three of the quotes are tested by both the verify step and the snapshot step, hence 8 annotations for 5 quote pairs).
+They are discharged by the CI run itself, which duvet's coverage machinery cannot consume (no CI-status producer; upstream follow-up).
+They persist in this table past Gate 3 until duvet can witness CI-discharged tests.

 | File | Unwitnessed (runtime, LCOV-pending) |
 |---|---|